Published:

 What is a general ledger (GL) for real estate investors?

-While the COA is the list of ingredients, the General Ledger (GL) is the detailed recipe book recording every time an ingredient is used.
-The GL is the master record of all financial transactions over the life of your company.
+While the COA is the list of ingredients, the general ledger is the detailed recipe book recording every time an ingredient is used.
+The GL is the master record of all financial transactions over the life of your rental portfolio.
 It holds the chronological data for every deposit, payment, and journal entry, sorted by the accounts defined in your COA.
-When you want to know why your "Repairs" expense is high this month, you look at the GL to see the individual invoices.
+When you want to know why your "Repairs" expense is high this month, you look at your general ledger to see the individual invoices.

 How transactions flow into the general ledger

-Transactions enter the GL through double-entry bookkeeping, where every financial event affects at least two accounts: a debit and a credit.
-For example, when you pay a contractor, your Cash (Asset) decreases, and your Repairs (Expense) increase.
+Transactions enter the ledger through double-entry bookkeeping, where every financial event affects at least two accounts: a debit and a credit.
+For example, when you pay a contractor, your cash (asset) decreases, and your repairs (expense) increase.
 This duality ensures the books always balance.
 Modern rental property finances depend on this accurate flow to produce reliable balance sheets and income statements.

 Example general ledger entries

-• Refunding a Deposit: You return a $1,000 deposit.
-The GL records a Debit to Security Deposits Liability (reducing what you owe) and a Credit to Cash.
+• Repaying deposits: You return a $1,000 deposit.
+The GL records a debit to security deposits liability (reducing what you owe) and a credit to cash.

 The GL is your audit trail & source for financial statements